Using Labels on Workboards

 Article summary

 Labels can be added to Work Orders to provide additional details or add filtering capabilities.
-Labels can be used to show relevant work orders on Workboards.
-See Work Order Labels for more information on how to add labels to work orders.
+Labels can be used to show/hide selected Work Orders on Workboards.

 View, Hide, and Order Labels on Workboards